-Further complications have been recently added by observations of long period AM~CVns in outbursts \citep{2020RS08,2021RS}, which suggest that enhanced mass-transfer also plays a very important role as an outburst triggering mechanism.
+Further complications have been recently added by observations of long-period AM~CVns in outbursts \citep{2020RS08,2021RS}, which suggest that enhanced mass-transfer also plays a very important role as an outburst triggering mechanism.

 In this paper we present multiwavelength observations of a recently discovered AM~CVn star, known as ASASSN-21au, which was identified spectroscopically during outburst and which had a variable superhump period (a period in which the disk precesses, close to the orbital period; \citealt{Patterson05}) between $57-60$~min \citep[][vsnet-alert 25369]{2021Isogai}\footnote{We have chosen to use an average superhump period of $58.4$~min as obtained from a Lomb-Scargle \citep{Lomb1976,Scargle1982} analysis.}.
-The observations of ASASSN-21au here discussed demonstrate that there is a dichotomy in the behavior of outbursts in long period AM~CVns.
+The observations of ASASSN-21au here discussed demonstrate that there is a dichotomy in the behavior of outbursts in long-period AM~CVns.